sj26/mailcatcher/README.md

 * Catches all mail and stores it for display.
 * Shows HTML, Plain Text and Source version of messages, as applicable.
-* Rewrites HTML enabling display of embedded, inline images/etc and open links in a new window.
+* Rewrites HTML enabling display of embedded, inline images/etc and opens links in a new window.
 * Lists attachments and allows separate downloading of parts.
 * Download original email to view in your native mail client(s).
 * Command line options to override the default SMTP/HTTP IP and port settings.
 * Mail appears instantly if your browser supports [WebSockets][websockets], otherwise updates every thirty seconds.
-* Runs as a daemon run in the background.
+* Runs as a daemon in the background, optionally in foreground.
-* Sendmail-analogue command, `catchmail`, makes [using mailcatcher from PHP][withphp] a lot easier.
+* Sendmail-analogue command, `catchmail`, makes using mailcatcher from PHP a lot easier.
-* Written super-simply in EventMachine, easy to dig in and change.
 * Keyboard navigation between messages

 ## How